jzhong0821/History-Club/src/content/blog/draft-Jack-Farewell.md

 ## Farewell

-As I wrap up my last statements as a JZ25 presidential candidate, returning back to my status as a normal Stevenson student, I want to thank all the support I have had through the running process.
+As I wrap up my last statements as a JZ25 presidential candidate, returning back to my status as a Stevenson student, I want to thank all the support I have had through the running process.
 To all my followers on Instagram, and you all who cheered during my speech, I hope you had as much fun as I have.

 **_It’s morning at Stevenson._**